shubhlabh123/Project-8-Web-Design-Landing-Page/README.md

 ## :clipboard: Learning Outcomes

 - Learnt the positioning of background svg
-- Learnt the use of `linear-gradient` background for HTML `buttons`
+- Learnt the use of `linear-gradient`in the background of HTML `buttons`

 ## :camera: Screenshot